Associations

 View in E-mag

-For nearly 15 years, Allegiance Construction Group has been quietly shaping interior environments across the Chicago region, building a reputation on responsiveness, trust, and a hands-on approach that keeps decision-making close to the work itself.
-Based in Rolling Meadows, just west of downtown Chicago, AC Group has grown into a full-service interior general contractor offering construction management and design-build services to clients throughout the city and its surrounding suburbs.
+For nearly 15 years, Allegiance Construction Group, known as ACG, has been quietly shaping interior environments across the Chicago region, building a reputation for responsiveness, trust, and a hands-on approach that keeps decision-making close to the work itself.
+Based in Rolling Meadows, just west of Chicago, ACG has grown into a full-service interior general contractor offering construction management and design-build services to clients throughout the city and surrounding suburbs.

-Founded in 2012, AC Group initially focused on Class A office interiors and health-care facility remodeling.
-That specialization helped the company establish strong footing in complex, schedule-driven environments, and since then, it has posted steady growth year after year.
+Founded in 2012, ACG initially focused on Class A office interiors and health-care facility remodeling.
+That specialization helped the company establish strong footing in complex, schedule-driven environments, and has posted steady growth year after year.
 According to owner Carl Leno, a defining moment came early when the company committed to personalizing its approach to every job.
-“We’re making sure that clients understand who we were, and why we were there, and the process and procedures of the construction process,” Leno said.
-“For instance, in health care, it’s all about making sure everyone is on schedule.
-You can only have certain people there, at certain times, to do what we need to do.”
+“We’re making sure that clients understand who we were, why we we’re there, and the process and procedures of the construction process,” Carl said.
+“For instance, in health care, it’s not only about meeting tight schedules but also making sure everyone is abiding to guidelines to insure patient safety”.

 That emphasis on process has become a hallmark of the firm.
-Internally, much of that coordination is supported by Alice Hawman, a project manager assistant whose role has evolved into something closer to a connective tissue for the company.
-As remote work accelerated during the pandemic, AC Group invested in systems that allowed team members to securely access servers and project information through virtual private networks, keeping collaboration intact even when teams were dispersed.
+As remote work accelerated during the pandemic, ACG invested in systems that allowed team members to securely access servers and project information through virtual private networks, keeping collaboration intact even when teams were dispersed.

-Although Leno is the owner, he remains closely involved in projects, particularly during early planning stages where decisions can significantly affect cost and constructability.
+Although Carl is the owner, he remains closely involved in projects, particularly during early planning stages where decisions can significantly affect cost and constructability.
 That involvement extends beyond traditional contractor responsibilities.
-When working with brokers, Leno may assist with rental square-footage cost analyses to help attract tenants.
+When working with brokers, Carl may assist with rental square-footage cost analyses to help attract tenants.
 When collaborating with architects and property managers, he supports the development of architectural and mechanical drawings.
 From there, the company moves seamlessly into construction execution and closeout, preparing spaces so landlords can bring them to market without delay.
 Several recent projects illustrate how this approach translates into built results.
-At the Schaumburg Corporate Center, AC Group was selected to remodel and expand a 19,350-square-foot corporate office for Central Garden & Pet as the company moved closer to downtown Chicago.
+At the Schaumburg Corporate Center, ACG was selected to remodel and expand a 19,350-square-foot corporate office for Central Garden & Pet as the company moved closer to downtown Chicago.
 The $1 million project was designed by Interwork Architects Inc. and engineered by Kent Consulting Engineers Ltd., and included executive offices, a large boardroom, collaboration rooms, a spacious kitchen, and modern, high-end finishes.
-“It’s these landlords and owners revitalizing the downtown markets, or attracting tenants from the suburbs back to downtown,” Leno said, crediting project manager Andrew Leno with assembling the budget and working closely with the team during the months-long preconstruction phase.

 That level of effort did not go unnoticed.
-According to Leno, Spotless Brands came to see AC Group as more than just another general contractor.
-“You’re someone that cares, right?
-You’re willing to put aside the time to make this deal happen,” he said, noting that many contractors would not invest weeks of effort to reshape a project before construction even begins.
+Spotless Brands came to see ACG as more than just another general contractor.
+“We are someone that cares and are willing to put aside the time to make this deal happen” he said, noting that many contractors would not invest weeks of effort to reshape a project before construction even begins.

-Looking ahead, AC Group expects downtown Chicago to remain a key growth area, even as suburban markets continue to generate steady work.
-Schaumburg and Brooklyn are among the neighborhoods the company sees as particularly active in the coming years, reflecting broader shifts in how and where businesses choose to locate.
+Looking ahead, ACG expects downtown Chicago to remain a key growth area, even as suburban markets continue to generate steady work.
+Schaumburg and Bolingbrook are among the suburbs the company sees as particularly active in the coming years, reflecting broader shifts in how and where businesses choose to locate.

-Staffing levels at AC Group fluctuate with project demand, but one constant is the company’s status as a signatory contractor with both the carpenters’ and laborers’ unions.
+Staffing levels at ACG fluctuate with project demand, but one constant is the company’s status as a signatory contractor with both the carpenters’ and laborers’ unions.
 That commitment ensures access to skilled labor while reinforcing safe working conditions and strong ties to the local construction community.

 More Stories